quarthex/quarthex.github.io/content/regularo/en.md

 # Server Rules

-_Espera-Mondo.net has very few rules: we trust our players to use common sense and good judgement, so the server will remain the peaceful little corner of Esperantujo that it always has been.
+_EsperaMondo has very few rules: we trust our players to use common sense and good judgement, so the server will remain the peaceful little corner of Esperantujo that it always has been.
 To help keep that peace, however, we have three basic rules that you must follow:_

 1.  **Use Esperanto as much as possible.**